Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

              // If you hold onto key, image will continue to be displayed(no more flickering)
              // Fixed the system with the counter and key presses so it works properly

+### 6/1/23
+Graphics_Tab: // Adjusted bounds for when the radar rotates

 ## GROUP MEMBER 2 : Anabella Castle

 ### 5/22/23